-At Goshen College all research involving human subjects should be approved by the Institutional Review Board or “IRB.”
+At Goshen College all research involving human subjects should be approved by the Institutional Review Board or IRB.
 At the links below, you will find relevant documents for proposals to the IRB.

-Institutional Review Board (IRB) Procedures
+Institutional Review Board (IRB) Timeline

-Faculty, Staff and Student Researchers at Goshen College should use the steps below to determine what kinds of procedures they will need to follow if they plan to do any research involving human subjects.
+Faculty, staff and student researchers at Goshen College should use the steps below to determine what kinds of procedures they will need to follow if they plan to do any research involving human subjects.

 In order to determine whether your work is “research” that involves “human subjects” according to Federal policies and the “Common Rule” (Federal policies of the Dept. of Health and Human Services), use the questions below…